abarriosr/content-hub-farm/README.md

         hostname: subscriber3.ngrok.io
         build:
           context: .
+        depends_on:
+          - database
         environment:
           # There are two sites roles: 'publisher' or 'subscriber'.
           - SITE_ROLE=subscriber
           # If persistent, the site will persist through `docker compose up`
           # Otherwise, the site will be re-installed.
           - PERSISTENT=true
+          # Content Hub Client Name (Has to be provided to connect to Acquia Content Hub).
+          - ACH_CLIENT_NAME=subscriber2-docker
-          # These are your Acquia Content Hub Credentials
+          # These are your Acquia Content Hub Credentials (override what is defined in database)
           - ACH_API_KEY=00000000000000000000
           - ACH_SECRET_KEY=1111111111111111111111111111111111111111
-          - ACH_CLIENT_NAME=subscriber2-docker
           - ACH_HOSTNAME=https://plexus-dev.content-hub.acquia.com
           # These are your Xdebug parameters.
           - PHP_IDE_CONFIG=serverName=content-hub-farm_subscriber1_2